Bharathkasyap/Incident_Response/src/Queries.md

 <details>
 <summary><strong>148. 💬 Persistence - Boot or Logon Autostart Execution: Screensaver</strong></summary>

+**Sample Scenario:** SCRNSAVE.EXE registry value is set to a fake .scr file that launches malware when the screen is idle for 5 minutes.

 **Who is Involved**: SOC Analyst, System Administrators **Immediate Actions**: